rick79/AoC2024/Day20 - Race Condition/README.md

  Memory estimate: 670.17 MiB, allocs estimate: 119130.
  ```
  ### Part two
  In part two the time that you can ignore walls for a cheat is increased to 20 picoseconds.
 The same solution from part one worked with the addition of finding all latter parts of the path that is within a manhattan distance of no more than 20 and then take the difference between indices minus the manhattan distance between the points.
-At first this solution took ~10 s to run, but after realising that I already had the indices for all points and thus being able to remove all unnecesary searches for indices and a few other optimisations I managed to reduce the runtime to ~110 ms. Pretty happy about that.
+At first this solution took ~10 s to run, but after realising that I already had the indices for all points and thus being able to remove all unnecesary searches for indices and a few other optimisations I managed to reduce the run time to ~110 ms. Pretty happy about that.
  ```
  BenchmarkTools.Trial: 40 samples with 1 evaluation.
  Range (min … max):  101.730 ms … 160.624 ms  ┊ GC (min … max): 20.88% … 46.62%